 On the other hand, the M3 Pro is a great personal device.
 It’s a great gun with solid performance features and its own.
 It’s also significantly cheaper even though it comes from a trusted brand.

-That is it for our Opove M3 Pro review.
-Opove have always been inspired by Hypervolt.
-This new device goes after the new Hypervolt Plus and the newer 2 Pro and does it so well and at an affordable price.
+That concludes our hands-on Opove M3 Pro review.
+Based on our experience with all Opove massage guns to date, Opove has always been inspired by Hypervolt.
+This Opove massage gun competes with the Hypervolt Plus and the newer 2 Pro, doing so exceptionally well and at an affordable price.

-Opove may not get points from us for being innovative with this device, but they get more than a nod from us for a solid execution of a proven concept.
-We don’t like the ergonomics that much, but we love how quiet and intuitive it is.
+Opove may not get points from us for being innovative with this massage gun, but they get more than a nod from us for a solid execution of a proven concept.
+In our testing, we didn’t particularly like the ergonomics, but we did appreciate how relatively quiet and intuitive it was.

 4.6